WilliamLocatelli/mcu-expert/README.md

 # mcu-tracker
-Program for explorinng the watch order of the MCU.
+Program for exploring the watch order of the MCU.
 Run MarvelTracker.py to explore the interactive MCU watch-through, which follows strict rules with regards to when you are allowed to watch certain movies.
 Run Recommender.py to see what movies you should watch in between other movies.

-#Rules for choosing edge weights
+## Rules for choosing edge weights
 Edge weights are chosen based on two criteria: internal references to previous movies, and external definition of relationship to previous movies.